Dental Implants and Restorations – Bountiful Dental

 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
 A thorough evaluation by your dentist will help determine whether you are a good candidate for dental implants.

 Once an implant is integrated into the jawbone, a crown or denture is attached to the implant to create a natural-looking replacement.

 We work with several oral surgeons in the area who will do the actual placing of the implant.
 Depending on the condition of the area having the implant placed, bone may be added to help retain the implant better.
 If a tooth needs to be extracted before the implant is placed, the oral surgeon can place bone at the same appointment.
 Bone may also need to be placed if the area has had a missing tooth or teeth for many years and there has been significant bone loss.

 The implant is a post that goes only to your gumline, leaving a space for a crown to be placed after the implant has healed.
 It takes several months to heal completely.
 The oral surgeon and your dentist will monitor that process and ensure that the implant will last a very long time before we restore it with a crown.
 In the meantime, if the implant is replacing a front tooth, we can have an interim partial denture made to temporarily replace the missing tooth.
-An interim partial denture, or a flipper, snaps gently onto your other teeth and matches your teeth so people won’t even know you’re missing a tooth.
+An interim partial denture, or a flipper, snaps gently onto your other teeth and matches your teeth so the missing spot is not noticeable.
 If an implant is replacing a back tooth, a flipper is not necessary if you are okay with having a small space in your mouth.